nanqinlang-script/CloudFlare_DNS_Record/README.md

 # this id can be added automatically via "get domain record_id" selection in the script
 record_id=

+#"true" or "false",if local host is AWS' lightsail and you need replace ip automatically, please turn "true".
+lightsail_switich=false

+#Created static ip's name of lightsail.
+Input anything you prefer.
+lightsail_ipname=

+#The name of the instance you already hold.It's like "CentOS-1GB-Tokyo-1"
+lightsail_instance=
 ```

 take a example, you should write like this: